Bobby Carpenter (ice hockey): 1986–87 and 1987-88 seasons

+After 5 full seasons with the capitals Carpenter would be traded.
 Primarily due to his clashes with head coach Bryan Murray, the Capitals traded Carpenter to the New York Rangers in the deal that sent Mike Ridley and Kelly Miller to Washington during the middle of the 1986–87 NHL season.
-Later in the season, he would be dealt again, to the Los Angeles Kings in the trade that sent Marcel Dionne to the Rangers.
-He finished the 1986–87 season with the United States team at the 1987 Ice Hockey World Championship tournament in Moscow after the Kings were eliminated in the first round of the 1987 Stanley Cup playoffs.
+He would only play 28 games for the Rangers when later in the season, he would be dealt again, to the Los Angeles Kings in the trade that sent Marcel Dionne to the Rangers.
+After playing 15 games with the kings.
+He would finish the 1986–87 season with the United States team at the 1987 Ice Hockey World Championship tournament in Moscow after the Kings were eliminated in the first round of the 1987 Stanley Cup playoffs.
 Carpenter represented the US nationals for the final time in the 1987 Canada Cup.